SDK reference

 • metadata (optional): Additional metadata for the PayOrder

-Returns: Promise<PayOrder | undefined> - The created PayOrder object if successful.
+Returns: Promise<APIResponse<PayOrder>> - The created PayOrder object wrapped in an API response.

 createSalePayOrder